Words to Know (Cancer Glossary)

 secondary tumor: tumors made up of cells that have spread (metastasized) from the primary site to somewhere else in the body.

-side effects: unwanted reactions or effects to medication or therapy.
-In cancer treatment, common side effects include hair loss and fatigue.
+side effects: unwanted reactions or effects to medicine or therapy.
+In cancer treatment, common side effects include hair loss and fatigue (extreme tiredness).

-spinal tap/lumbar puncture: a procedure in which a small amount of fluid surrounding the brain and spinal cord (the cerebrospinal fluid) is removed and examined.
+spinal tap/lumbar puncture: a procedure in which a small amount of fluid surrounding the brain and spinal cord (the cerebrospinal fluid, or CSF) is removed and examined.

 staging: a way to categorize or classify patients according to how extensive the disease is at the time of diagnosis.

-testicular cancer: cancer that originates in the testicles.
-The most common cancer in males ages 15-35, testicular cancer is almost always curable if it is caught and treated early.
+testicular cancer: cancer that begins in the testicles.
+The most common cancer in males ages 15–35, testicular cancer is almost always curable if it is caught and treated early.

 tumor: abnormal body cells grouped together in a mass or lump.
 Tumors are classified as benign (not cancerous) and malignant (cancerous).